wp-plugins/geo-mashup/readme.txt

 = Translations =

+* Italian by [Stefan Des](http://www.stefandes.com/) added in version 1.2.9
 * Belorussian by [FatCow](http://www.fatcow.com) added in version 1.2.8
+* German by Michel Honold added in version 1.1.3
 * French added in version 1.1
-* German by Michel Honold added in version 1.1.3

 = Beta Features =